actions/actions-runner-controller/README.md

           value: "true"
         # Configure runner with legacy --once instead of --ephemeral flag
         # WARNING | THIS ENV VAR IS DEPRECATED AND WILL BE REMOVED
+        # THIS ENV VAR WILL BE REMOVED SOON.
-        # IN A FUTURE VERSION OF ARC.
-SEE ISSUE #1196 FOR DETAILS
+        # SEE ISSUE #1196 FOR DETAILS
         - name: RUNNER_FEATURE_FLAG_ONCE
           value: "true"
 ```